ronaldbradford/readyset-tutorial/show/README.md

 4 rows in set (0.01 sec)
 ```

-## Queries available for the cache
+## Queries available for caching

-As queries are executed they will show up with one of the following `readyset supported` states:
+As queries are executed they will show up with one of the following states in the `readyset supported` column.

 - unsupported
 - pending
 - yes

+NOTE: A number of commands including `SHOW`, `DESC` and `SELECT with no FROM` are also listed.

 ```
 readyset@127.0.0.1 (imdb) [09:57:50] >  SHOW PROXIED QUERIES;